All Episodes

 You know, we're optimistic.

-I mean, you mentioned some names, Levin, Mike Gallagher, and Hannity.
+I mean, you mentioned some names.

-Are they as angry and filled with sheer hatred as Jeremiah Wright?
+Levin, Mike Gallagher, and Hannity, are they as angry and filled with sheer hatred as Jeremiah Wright?

 Have either of them ever attempted to blow up the Pentagon as did Bill Ayers?

-Have you ever heard a conservative radio talk show host say he would like to castrate a Democrat presidential candidate as the Reverend Jackson did.
+Have you ever heard a conservative radio talk show host say he would like to castrate a Democrat presidential candidate as the Reverend Jackson did?

-I'm curious, Jill.
+I'm serious, Jill.

-You are a sweet woman, and I love you, and I I'm glad you called and gave me a chance to explain this to you.
+You are a sweet woman, and I love you, and I'm glad you called and gave me a chance to explain this to you.

-But the real hatred and the real out of control rage, the real lack of compassion, the dehumanizing, the demonizing exists on the left today.
+But the real hatred and the real out-of-control rage, the real lack of compassion, the dehumanizing, the demonizing exists on the left today.

 So it is what it is.

-And Kemp said, Thank you, sir.
+And Kemp said, thank you, sir.

-I will not I will not have my conservative brethren thrown under the bus, nor will I do it.
+I will not have my conservative brethren thrown under the bus, nor will I do it.

-Uh we'll be back.
+We'll be back.

-We'll continue to stay with us.
+We'll continue to stay with us, my good friends.

 Your guiding light.